JuliaSmoothOptimizers/CUTEst.jl/docs/src/index.md

 functions, as well as their derivatives in many different formats.
 It also gives access to the problem's information, like number of variables, constraints, the initial point, the bounds, an so on.

-CUTEst is widely used and known for general nonlinear smooth optimization methods.
-It should probably continue well used for a few more years at least.

 ## Installing